-Discover the pros and cons of setting up an offshore company, including privacy and a reduced tax liability, and learn how to register, establish or incorporate your business outside of your country of residence.
+Discover the pros and cons of setting up an offshore company, including privacy and reduced tax liability, and learn how to register, establish, or incorporate your business outside of your country of residence.

 In this article:

 - Disadvantages of offshore companies

 What is an offshore company?

 Offshore companies are businesses registered, established, or incorporated outside of the country of residence.
 Offshore incorporation is a straightforward process in all of the popular offshore financial centers and tax havens.
 They can provide a wide range of benefits to the company and company principals.